tauri-apps/tauri-docs/docs/guides/architecture/inter-process-communication/README.md

 ## Commands

-Tauri also provides a [foreign function interface]-like abstraction on top IPC messages[^1].
-The primary API, `invoke`, is similar to the browsers `fetch` API and allows the Frontend to invoke rust functions, pass arguments, and receive data.
+Tauri also provides a [foreign function interface]-like abstraction on top of IPC messages[^1].
+The primary API, `invoke`, is similar to the browser's `fetch` API and allows the Frontend to invoke Rust functions, pass arguments, and receive data.

 Because this mechanism uses a [JSON-RPC] like protocol under the hood to serialize requests and responses, all arguments and return data must be serializable to JSON.